-Yearly Academic Schedule:
+Yearly Academic Schedule & Calendar:

-For the 2023-2024 academic year, WOLCA students will attend 1,234.5 classroom hours.
-This is over the required 990 academic hours required by our accreditation association ILCS, International League of Christian Schools.
+For the 2024-2025 academic year, WOLCA students will attend 1,026 classroom hours.
+This is over the required 990 academic hours required by our accreditation association ILCS, International League of Christian School.
+Our last day of school will be May 30, 2025.
+Sumer Camp will start on June 9, 2025.
+Please find our calendar on the website, Parent Portal, or Parent Square.